Compliance

 We will continue to provide training based on select topics as part of our ongoing efforts to ensure thorough compliance.

-- Company-wide training on the necessity of compliance, competition laws, anti-bribery, the Act on the Protection of Personal Information, and insider trading regulations
+- Company-wide training on compliance, competition laws, anti-bribery, the Act on the Protection of Personal Information, and insider trading regulations

 Establishment and Operation of Whistleblower Systems